sergey-melnychuk/sergey-melnychuk.github.io/_posts/2023-05-19-cloudflare-workers.markdown

 At the time of writing this post [Cloudflare Workers](https://developers.cloudflare.com/workers/) says:

-> Deploy serverless code instantly across the
-> globe to give it exceptional performance,
+> Deploy serverless code instantly across the globe to give it exceptional performance, reliability, and scale.
-> reliability, and scale."

 Basically looks like an AWS Lambda but with benfits of WASM runtime (scalability, performance, no "cold starts", no network overhead).